Cubical set

 In topology, a branch of mathematics, a cubical set is a set-valued contravariant functor on the category of (various) n-cubes.

 Cubical sets have been often considered as an alternative to simplicial sets in combinatorial topology, including in the early work of Daniel Kan and Jean-Pierre Serre.
-It has been also developed in computer science, in particular in concurrency theory and in homotopy type theory.
+They have also been developed in computer science, in particular in concurrency theory and in homotopy type theory.